room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

 ### Quality Gates

-Quality gates are good to see if a check against the sonar check outcome.
+Quality gates are good to verify the sonar check outcome.
 You can for example define if new code needs a code coverage of x% and if you fail to meet this criteria, the quality gate failed and you will see it immediately.

-The build in `SonarQube way` quality gate is a good starting point.
+The built-in `SonarQube way` quality gate is a good starting point.
 It checks if your code coverage is below 80%, if you have new blocker or criticial issues and if your technical debt ratio increased by more than 5% for the new code.
 All checks are compared with the previous version, so keep an eye on when you change the version number.
 Probably the best way would be to have that increased at the start of a new development, so you always see the changes you introduced compared to the last version.

 ![Code Flow]({{ site.url }}/images/sonarqube-profiles.png)